User Guide for RISC-V Target

 LLVM currently assumes a minimum VLEN (vector register width) of 64 bits during compilation, and as a result Zve32x and Zve32f are supported only for VLEN>=64.
 Assembly support doesn’t have this restriction.

 Between versions 2.0 and 2.1 of the base I specification, a backwards incompatible change was made to remove selected instructions and CSRs from the base ISA.
 These instructions were grouped into a set of new extensions, but were no longer required by the base ISA.
-This change is described in “Preface to Document Version 20190608-Base-Ratified” from the specification document.
-LLVM currently implements version 2.0 of the base specification.
-Thus, instructions from these extensions are accepted as part of the base ISA.
-LLVM also allows the explicit specification of the extensions in an march string.
+This change is partially described in “Preface to Document Version 20190608-Base-Ratified” from the specification document (the zicntr and zihpm bits are not mentioned).
+LLVM currently implements version 2.1 of the base specification.
+To maintain compatibility, instructions from these extensions are accepted without being in the -march string.
+LLVM also allows the explicit specification of the extensions in an -march string.

 Experimental Extensions